-cias.rit.edu/schools/american-crafts/graduate-metalcrafts-graduate Leonard Urso, Professor Carlos Caballero-Perez, Professor (585) 475-6114, sac@rit.edu
+cias.rit.edu/schools/american-crafts/graduate-metalcrafts-graduate Leonard Urso, Professor

+Carlos Caballero-Perez, Professor (585) 475-6114, sac@rit.edu

-The MFA is a professional degree for practicing artists, craftspeople, or designers who desire to leave a lasting impression on their fields by devotion to their work and high standards of discipline and artistic ideals.
+The MFA in metals and jewelry design is a professional degree for practicing artists, craftspeople, or designers who desire to leave a lasting impression on their fields by devotion to their work and high standards of discipline and artistic ideals.
 The MFA is generally a two-year, full-time program that involves the presentation of a thesis, which includes written documentation and a formal exhibition of a body of work.